Wealth of Donald Trump: Civil case

 In January 2022, a filing by the New York state AG, Letitia James, reported that Trump's tax documents show that his liquid assets were about $93 million in 2020.
 In September, James sued Trump, the Trump Organization, and his children Donald Jr., Ivanka, and Eric for misrepresenting assets.
 The civil suit alleged over 200 instances of fraud and asserted that Trump "wildly exaggerated his net worth by billions of dollars".
-A year later, New York judge Arthur Engoron sided with James on her key claim.
+In September 2023, New York judge Arthur Engoron sided with James on her key claim.
 Though Engoron said he would cancel Trump's business certificates, a New York appeals court postponed this, and ultimately Engoron changed his mind.

 On February 16, 2024, after a three-month trial, Engoron banned Trump from serving as an officer or director of a New York corporation for three years and his two eldest sons are similarly banned for two years.
 The Trump Organization will not have to dissolve, but an independent monitor must stay in place for three years, and the Trump Organization must also pay for an independent director of compliance.
 Engoron imposed a $364 million disgorgement, close to the $370 million James had sought.
 Additionally, Trump was ordered to pay roughly $100 million in interest.

 Trump could not find an insurance company to underwrite an appeal bond for this amount ($464 million plus 20%).
 On March 20, Alina Habba was asked on Fox whether Trump sought "to secure this money through another country, [for example] Saudi Arabia or Russia".
 Habba said she was forbidden to "speak about strategy".
 On April 1, Trump posted a reduced bond of $175 million, as permitted by a New York appeals court.
 It was underwritten by Knight Specialty Insurance Company, Los Angeles, chaired by Don Hankey.

 In August 2025, an appeals court voided the penalty that Engoron had ordered, ruling that it was excessive.